brianmhunt/brianmhunt.github.io/_posts/2014-01-23-permanent-caching-and-busting.md

 ---
 layout: post
-title: Permanent caching and busting
+title: Permanent HTTP caching and busting
 description: >
   Code and ideas about permanent caches of changing resources.
 modified: 2014-01-23 11:25:01